awsdocs/amazon-rds-user-guide/doc_source/USER_LogAccess.MySQL.LogFileSize.md

 ## Size limits on BLOBs written to the redo log<a name="USER_LogAccess.MySQL.LogFileSize.BLOBs"></a>

-For RDS for MySQL version 8\.0\.28 and lower, there is a size limit on BLOBs written to the redo log\.
-To account for this limit, check the `innodb_log_file_size` parameter for your MySQL DB instance\.
-Make sure that it is 10 times larger than the largest BLOB data size found in your tables plus the length of other variable length fields \(`VARCHAR`, `VARBINARY`, `TEXT`\) in these tables\.
-For information about how to set parameter values, see [Working with parameter groups](USER_WorkingWithParamGroups.md)\.
-For information about the redo log BLOB size limit, see [Changes in MySQL 5\.6\.20](http://dev.mysql.com/doc/relnotes/mysql/5.6/en/news-5-6-20.html) in the MySQL documentation\.

 For RDS for MySQL version 8\.0\.30 and higher, the `innodb_redo_log_capacity` parameter is used instead of the `innodb_log_file_size` parameter\.
 The size limit doesn't apply to the `innodb_redo_log_capacity` parameter\.
 For more information, see [Size limits on redo logs](#USER_LogAccess.MySQL.LogFileSize.RedoLogs)\.